trstlabs/intento/docs/docs/intents/from-connected-chain.md

 Having adequate liquidity is crucial to ensure smooth operations and financial stability.
 It enables you to fulfill your financial obligations to suppliers, lenders, and other stakeholders, which strengthens your credibility and reputation in the marketplace.
 With sufficient liquidity, you can easily pay for bills and expenses, invest in growth opportunities, and effectively manage your DAO's resources.
 Thus, prioritizing and managing liquidity effectively can help you achieve long-term success and sustainable growth.

-### 1. Submitting Action
+### 1. Submitting Flow

 ![icsdao](@site/docs/images/connected_chain/from_connected_chain_flow2.png)

 Submit a proposal with a custom message to execute.
 For a CosmWasm-based DAO like [DAO DAO](https://daodao.zone/) DAOs on Neutron, This message contains the ICS20 message`MsgTransfer`.
-In the `memo` you provide the `Action` details such as the messages to automate, time parameters and set a custom label.
+In the `memo` you provide the `Flow` details such as the messages to automate, time parameters and set a custom label.

-Below is how the proposal action message could look like for a CosmWasm-based DAO:
+Below is how the proposal flow message could look like for a CosmWasm-based DAO:

 ```json
 [